haru3613/getting-started-solution-template/README.md

 ![downlink set up murano](readme_resources/downlink_config.png)

   1. If there is no specific case per device you can change the global ConfigIO file under `modules/vendor/configIO`.
 Add a Downlink address depending on a `channel` name, fill `protocol_config`.`app_specific_config`.`downlink_topic`.
-As for uplink device topic definition, you will need to replace your device `identity` with `+`, in the pattern definition.
+As for uplink device topic definition, you will need to replace your device `identity` with `+` which is like a *wildcard*, in the pattern definition.
 That will be automatically replaced when generating a mqtt downlink message for a specific identity of device.
   1. Set a specific setting for your channel in ConfigIO as it is one you have control on it.
 Simply add a boolean (`true`) in `properties`.`control` of your channel definition.
   1. Second logic is not compulsory, but if you need to encode your data and change the field name: add a function in `downlink_encoding` from transform module (`modules/vendor/c2c/transform.lua`).
 Logic is slightly different from uplink decoding as the `key` is the `channel` on which you're controlling it and not the topic name.